Subscribe

 Optimizations you do on your website are more valuable than those you do on individual marketing campaigns.
 The reason is obvious in retrospect: all marketing campaigns lead there!
 So a 10% improvement in bounce-rate off your pricing page means 10% more revenue across all campaigns: paid, organic, and word-of-mouth.

 Landing-page optimizations can also be shared.
-The exact text can’t, but often you can cross-apply a layout that increases click-through rate, a form that captures an email instead of signing up directly, or a message to one customer segment that happens to be accessed by multiple marketing campaigns.
+The exact text can’t, but often you can cross-apply a layout that increases click-through rate, a form that captures an email instead of signing up directly, or a message to one customer segment that happens to flow through multiple marketing campaigns.

 Often an early-stage startup has large-effect optimizations lurking all over its website.
 Maybe the testimonials or demo page is missing, or not compelling, or you realize testimonials need to be on all pages, or a long-scrolling, well-designed home page triples click-through rates, or you didn’t have a strong call to action, or the pricing page was confusing, or your main hook and product description was turning people away.